Quality Assessment of DIBR-synthesized views: An Overview: Subjective image/video quality assessment of DIBR-synthesized views

 \subsection{IVY stereoscopic image dataset}

 Jung \textsl{et al.} proposed the IVY stereoscopic 3D image dataset for the quality assessment of DIBR-synthesized stereoscopic images \cite{jung2016critical}.
-Different from the above two datasets, besides the DIBR view synthesis distortion, the IVY dataset also explores binocular perception by showing the synthesized image pairs on a stereoscopic display.
+Different from the above two datasets, in addition to the DIBR view synthesis distortion, the IVY dataset explores binocular perception \cite{wang2019jointly, yang2018stereoscopic} by showing the synthesized image pairs on a stereoscopic display.
 A total of 7 sequences and three MVD sequences are selected.
 84 stereo images are synthesized by four DIBR algorithms \cite{criminisi2004region}, \cite{ahn2013novel}, \cite{tanimoto2008reference}, \cite{yoon2014inter} in this dataset.
-All the virtual view images in the IVY dataset are generated by single-view-based synthesis.
+All the virtual view images in the IVY dataset are generated by single-view-based synthesis methods.